 WHARTON COUNTY EXTENSION EDUCATION ASSOCIATION SCHOLARSHIPS

-> The Wharton County Extension Education Association decided in 1985 to show its support of the Wharton County 4-H Program by presenting a $400 scholarship to an outstanding 4-H member.
+The Wharton County Extension Education Association decided in 1985 to show its support of the Wharton County 4-H Program by presenting a $400 scholarship to an outstanding 4-H member.
 Applicants are judged on their 4-H participation, academic achievement, citizenship, leadership and experiences in school, church and community.
-They must be seniors in one of five county high schools or home schooled in Wharton County.
-The must have been active members of 4-H for at least four years and must be in the top 50 percent of their graduating class at the beginning of the second semester of their senior year.
+They must be seniors in one of the five county high schools or homeschooled in Wharton County.
+They must have been active members of 4-H for at least four years and must be in the top 50 percent of their graduating class at the beginning of the second semester of their senior year.

-> TEXAS EXTENSION EDUCATION ASSOCIATION SCHOLARSHIP
+TEXAS EXTENSION EDUCATION ASSOCIATION SCHOLARSHIP

 This scholarship is for high school seniors who have been involved in 4-H for four years, have shown leadership and personal development, plan to get a college or vocational degree, and have not passed their 19th birthday by January 1 of the current application year.
 Applications are submitted to your county AgriLife Extension office.

 TEXAS 4-H OPPORTUNITY SCHOLARSHIPS